Jake-here/Jakubas_Portfolio/README.md

 # [Project 2.
 Analysing SAKILA database with MySQL](https://github.com/Jake-here/SQL-Tasks)

 ##  Overview
-* This was a final test for MySQL course
+* This was a final task for MySQL course
 * Performed different queries and subqueries, including:
 1. returning data
 2. data filtering